abdelrhmanelruby/Spotify-Recommendation-System/README.md

 ![image](https://user-images.githubusercontent.com/107134115/201203569-6bcd14fd-6704-4ad7-9577-44095bd65f74.png)

-- I decided to go with three models. first model, which gives the genera more weight than the audio features, and the second model, which gives equal weight to all features. and the Spotify model, which is available through the Spotify API
+- I decided to go with three models.

+ **Model 1** which gives the genera more weight than the audio features

+ **Model 2**  which gives equal weight to all features (Ignoring playlist languages and genres)

+ **Spotify Model**, which is available through the Spotify API

 ### Deployment
 Please visit the following link to access the app's final version: https://huggingface.co/spaces/Longliveruby/Spotify-Recommendation-System